-In the Astanga led classes you will learn the first part of the sequence of postures of the Primary Series of the Astanga Vinyasa Yoga System.
-The class consists out of a fixed series of postures, is guided by the teacher and focuses on increasing strength, flexibility and concentration of the mind.
+In the Astanga Led classes, you will learn the first part of the sequence of postures of the Primary Series of the Astanga Vinyasa Yoga System.
+The class consists of a fixed series of postures, which is guided by the teacher and focuses on increasing strength, flexibility and concentration of the mind.

 Healing yoga is a series of practices synthesized from Tibetan Yoga, Chinese Qi Gong, Hatha Yoga, Tibetan medicine and Ayurveda.
 The practice is simple and easy to learn, anyone regardless of age and experience can benefit by following this method.

 Your hormones dictate almost every part of your life: your state of mind, behaviour, body shape, eating habits and how you react to stress.
 In order to be more happy and healthy, it is important that you balance your hormones.

 A Kids Yoga class is very different from a yoga class for adults.
 In Kids Yoga, children have a non-competitive and fun way to practice yoga and mindfulness through the use of songs, games and stories.
 Children will discover yoga postures in a playful way.

 Kundalini Yoga is a well-balanced flow of artful sequencing, breathing exercises (Pranayama), spinal strengthening (Kriyas), and Mantra Meditations (chanting) to facilitate an emotionally connected practice designed to reduce stress and spark life energy and creativity.